 Charity De Souza is a Florida native and travel enthusiast.
 Traveling to over 50 countries abroad and residing in 6, she has a passion for exploring new cultures.
 While Central Florida is where she calls home, her favorite travel memories include skydiving in Switzerland and watching the sunset in Morocco.

-Soft, white powdery beaches, warm gentle waves, and turquoise emerald waters, sun-seekers are spoiled for choice with the Caribbean’s top vacation destinations.
+With soft, white powdery beaches, warm gentle waves, and turquoise emerald waters, sun-seekers are spoiled for choice with the Caribbean’s top vacation destinations.
 Whether it’s an action-packed beach with an abundance of water activities or a quiet, more secluded spot, these beaches provide a perfect backdrop for a day of sunbathing, swimming, and snorkeling.
-Tropical and luxurious vibes abound, these are some of the best beaches in the Caribbean.
+Tropical and luxurious vibes abound – these are some of the best beaches in the Caribbean.

 Why Come Here: A postcard-perfect landscape with access to world-class snorkeling.